swariara/swariara/README.md

 I'm a data and machine learning enthusiast, looking to use data to solve real world problems.

-- 🌱 I’m currently learning Hadoop and Spark.
-- 👯 I’m looking to collaborate on Machine Learning projects.

 <!--
 **swariara/swariara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.